instedd/surveda/README.md

 http://app.surveda.lvh.me/oauth_client/callback
 ```

-To work with a cloud GUISSO, make sure your `ngrok` service is running (`docker-compose up ngrok`), and get your ngrok domain visiting `http://ngrok.surveda.lvh.me`.
+To work with a cloud GUISSO, make sure your `ngrok` service is running (`docker compose up ngrok`), and get your ngrok domain visiting `http://ngrok.surveda.lvh.me`.
 Fill the Application information as for the local case, but using the ngrok domain instead.
 When you restart your `ngrok` service, you will need to update this information before approving new authorizations in GUISSO.

 On your local surveda directory, create a `config/local.exs` file like below, including the client ID & secret from your Application in GUISSO: